bakp22/dell-company-app/README.md

 # Database Project
 This project is a site developed with Vercel and JavaScript in COMP-305: Software Development at Kalamazoo College.
+It introduced me to database management.
 Postgres SQL was used to manage our database with the help of TablePlus.

 Website: https://dell-company-app.vercel.app/#home